tapdata/tapdata-docs/docs/prerequisites/cloud-databases/polardb-postgresql.md

 <Content />

-Please follow the instructions below to successfully add and use PolarDB PostgreSQL databases in Tapdata Cloud.
+Please follow the instructions below to successfully add and use PolarDB PostgreSQL databases in TapData Cloud.

 ## Supported Version